Your midterm grades are out.

-Sometimes it can be easy to feel unmoored, unanchored, like a lost boat floating amid the tempest.
-These feelings of inadequacy, alienation, and internal pressure can make you question if you really do belong in this new learning environment.
+Sometimes it can be easy to feel unmoored as a student...like a lost vessel floating amid the tempest.
+These feelings of inadequacy, alienation, and internal pressure can make you question if you really do belong in this new (virtual) learning environment.

-Only later—when the marks came out and I learned that I’d taken a handful of Ls—did I realize that the demands of the work here at university were more intense than I was used to and that I had to avoid letting my high school transcript and my entrance average get to my head.
-It’s university now—the level of difficulty has changed, and so have my expectations.
+Only later—when the marks came out and I learned that I’d taken a handful of Ls—did I realize that the way learning is evaluated at university was more intense than I was used to, and that I had to avoid letting my high school transcript and my entrance average get to my head.
+It's university now; the level of difficulty has changed, and so should my expectations .